top of page

 "Bring Your Best" (BYoB) Pedagogical Demonstrations

 We are accepting up to 10 proposals for two sessions of pedagogical demonstrations.
 Submissions should demonstrate an activity, a method of assessment, or a teaching idea you find effective in your classroom.
 For teaching demonstrations, you should treat the audience as your students and have them engage the same way you would your students.
 Presentations can use PowerPoint slides, but should be a maximum of 10 slides and no longer than 10 minutes.
-Priority will be given to demonstrations that align with our conference theme, Igniting a Passion for Psychology.
+Priority will be given to demonstrations that align with our conference theme, Psychology's Role in a Connected World.

 To submit a proposal for one of our BYoB sessions, please email the following information to office@tipnorthwest.org: